 This little restaurant is the class act in the tiny Burgundy wine town of Pommard.
-It’s mentioned in the Michelin guide in Michelinesque generalities.
-It was recommended by friends who live in the town.
-It’s closed two days in the middle of the week, but we managed to get ourselves in the Friday before we left.
+It’s mentioned in the Michelin guide in Michelinesque generalities and was recommended by friends who live in the town.
+Although it’s closed two days in the middle of the week we managed to get ourselves in the Friday before we left.

 The room is on the second floor and is quite pretty and understated in decor and table settings, all off-white and pretentious-quality accoutrements.
 When we walked in, we were shown to a little table in a back corner and when I demurred and requested the one by the window the response was dismissive: c’est reserve.
 We sat down to review the menu and wine list.